akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 A PIM can manage product images in many different ways:
 * Images can be managed as binaries or external DAM/CDN URLs.
 * Images can be stored as an “image” attribute (one image per attribute) or as an “asset collection” attribute (multiple images per attribute).
-* Image attributes are localizable (different images for each locale) and/or scopable (different assets for each channel).
+* Image attributes can have a different value per locale and/or per channel.
 * Image can have metadata (assets with a corresponding set of text attributes) Each of those metadata attributes can have its own value per locale and/or per channel.
 * Asset Images can be ordered at the product level